parasaurolophus/rader.us/src/philosophy/computability.md

 circular.
 Cantor begins by stipulating that concepts like the "set of natural numbers" and "set of real numbers" make sense and that such sets have cardinalities.
-Only on that basis can you even pose the question as to whether and how their cardinalities differ.
+Only on that basis can you even pose the question as to whether and how their cardinalities compare.
 Even accepting those premises, you can never literally carry out his procedure for showing that \\(|\mathbb{R}| >
 |\mathbb{N}|\\) since you would first have to produce a "completed infinity" of
 representations of real numbers, each of which was a "completed infinity" of digits and finally produce yet another "completed infinity" of digits using the "slash" procedure.
-So, while Cantor's results and all the results that followed from it are logically valid, the only meta-mathematical realities to which they lead are represented by the countably many real numbers described by Computability Theory.
+So, while Cantor's results and all the results that followed from it are logically valid, the only meta-mathematical realities to which they lead are represented by the countably many real numbers described by Church-Turing Hypothesis.
 Consider the opposite interpretation, for a moment.
 Viewing Cantor's argument as showing not that the cardinality of the continuum is greater than that of the set of natural numbers but, rather, that the continuum does not have a cardinality in any meaningful sense helps address